 Method #2: Install a Backflow Prevention Device

-Finally, not every plumbing fixture has enough available room to support an air gap.
+Finally, only some plumbing fixtures have enough room to support an air gap.
 In these instances, installing a backflow preventer is a must.
 These devices rely on mechanical parts to monitor and maintain water pressure.
 There are multiple options available, including:

 - Pressure vacuum breaker assembly